aws/aws-app-mesh-examples/walkthroughs/howto-access-log/README.md

 4. Additionally, this walkthrough makes use of the unix command line utility `jq`.
 If you don't already have it, you can install it from [here](https://stedolan.github.io/jq/).
 5. Install Docker.
 It is needed to build the demo application images.
-6. This example is based on color app with Virtual Node on both EC2 and Fargate instance.
-Follow the color app example in aws-app-mesh-examples/examples/apps/colorapp/ then follow walkthrough in aws-app-mesh-examples/walkthroughs/fargate/ to the step where you have 2 active virtual nodes blue (on EC2) and green (on fargate).

-## Step 2: Set Environment Variables
+## Step 2: Set Environment Variables and deploy color app
 We need to set a few environment variables before provisioning the infrastructure.
 Please set the value for `AWS_ACCOUNT_ID`, `KEY_PAIR_NAME`,'AWS_DEFAULT_REGION' and `ENVOY_IMAGE` below.